celestiaorg/protobuf3-solidity/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/lazyledger/protobuf3-solidity)

 A [protobuf3](https://developers.google.com/protocol-buffers) code generator plugin for [Solidity](https://github.com/ethereum/solidity).
+Decode and encode protobuf messages in your Solidity contract!
 Leverages the [protobuf3-solidity-lib](https://github.com/lazyledger/protobuf3-solidity-lib) codec library.

+Serialization rules are stricter than default protobuf3 rules, and are specified in [ADR-027](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-027-deterministic-protobuf-serialization.md).
+The resulting serialization is bijective (one-to-one), rather than the usual non-deterministic and malleable serialization used in most protobuf parsers.
+This makes it suitable for canonical serialization in blockchain applications.

 ## Usage